-The traditional top loader (non HE) with an agitator is thought to be one of the easiest to use to get diapers squeaky clean.
-Being that it’s not an HE machine, you can set your own water level to make sure it has the right water to diaper ratio.
+The traditional top loader (non-HE) with an agitator is thought to be one of the easiest to use to get diapers squeaky clean.
+Being that it’s not a HE machine, you can set your own water level to make sure it has the right water to diaper ratio.

 One analogy for making sure you have the right amount of water is to think of it in terms of soup, stew, and chili: think about one of your favorite soups and the ratio of broth to other ingredients–it has quite a bit of liquid, doesn’t it?
 Diaper soup would be far too much liquid.